artemave/vigun/README.md

 If you happen to run tests in karma, you may appreciate `MochaOnly` command.
 It toggles `.only` for a test under cursor.
 I am mapping it to `<leader>o`:

 ```
-au FileType javascript nnoremap <Leader>o :MochaOnly<cr>
+au FileType javascript nnoremap <Leader>o :VigunMochaOnly<cr>
 ```

-Another useful command is `ShowSpecIndex`.
+Another useful command is `VigunShowSpecIndex`.
 It opens up quickfix window with describe/it/context/etc titles so you can quickly navigate between different tests.
 It looks like this:

 <img src="https://cloud.githubusercontent.com/assets/23721/22613634/d5b7bb2c-ea71-11e6-8937-5f36bf61030d.png" width=500>

 I am mapping it to `<leader>i`

 ```
-nnoremap <Leader>i :ShowSpecIndex<cr>
+nnoremap <Leader>i :VigunShowSpecIndex<cr>
 ```

 ## Running Plugin Tests